ductai05/Math-For-AI/README.md

 Group 6 - Math for AI, AI23 @ HCMUS

-This repository contains implementations of various machine learning algorithms, including **Linear Regression**.
+This repository contains implementations of various machine learning algorithms, including **Linear Regression**, **PCA&Clustering**.
 The code is designed for educational purposes, providing a clear and concise understanding of the mathematical foundations and practical applications of these algorithms.

 ## Contents

 - **Linear Regression**: Implementation of linear regression for predictive modeling.
+- **PCA&Clustering**: Implementation of PCA, KMeans and Gaussian Mixture Model (GMM) for classification tasks on Iris and ABIDE II datasets.

 ## Requirements